1934 Air France Wibault 282T crash: Accident

-At 17:20 GMT, the Folkestone lifeboat was launched with instructions to search the sea at a position 12 mi south east by south of Dungeness, where it was reported that wreckage had been observed.
-The Dover lifeboat also joined the search.
-No trace of the aircraft was found during the search, which was hampered by thick fog.
+At 17:20 GMT, the Folkestone lifeboat was launched with instructions to search the sea at a position 12 mi south east by south of Dungeness, where wreckage had reportedly been sighted.
+The Dover lifeboat also joined the search but thick fog hindered the search.
+Despite their effort, no trace of the aircraft was found.
 The Folkestone lifeboat did not return to its station until after 22:00 GMT.
-The lack of an SOS call from the aircraft indicated that it had crashed into the sea while attempting to fly below the low cloudbase.
+The absence of an SOS call from the aircraft indicated that it had crashed into the sea while attempting to fly below the low cloud base.
 On 18 May, a mailbag from the aircraft was washed up on the French coast.